 Richie Buxo / Splash News

 A great many actors have stepped up to play the ever-changing face of John Connor, but the upcoming Terminator reboot, Terminator: Genesis, may have just found its newest savior.
-According to Deadline, Jason Clarke is in talks to play John Connor, the fabled leader of the human resistance who is destined to save the human race from a sentient artificial intelligence program that is bent on eradicating humanity.
+According to Deadline, Jason Clarke is in talks to play John Connor, the fabled leader of the human resistance who is destined to save humanity from a sentient artificial intelligence.